 To make sure you are clear about the procedures, we will start with a short practice list.
 Press the ‘enter’ key to start the study list.

-A list of pictures will appear on the screen one at a time.
+A list of words will appear on the screen one at a time.
 Study the pictures as they appear.
 After the pictures, numbers will appear one at a time.
 Add the numbers together as they appear.
 Following, you will see a message ‘Type the Sum’.
 Enter that sum using your keyboard.
 When finished, hit enter and you will then be shown the correct sum.
-Then, you will see the list of test pictures, and followed by the display of each picture, you need to press “F” key to indicate you have seen this picture in study list, and “K” to indicate you haven’t seen this picture in study list.
+Then, you will see first two letters of studied words one at a time, and you need to type in the words you remembered.

 This same procedure will be used for each of the four lists after you finish the practice list.
 Start each new list by pressing the ‘enter’ key.
 These will vary in length.
 Do not worry if you fail to recall then all: It is very rare to find a person who can do that, except when the lists have very few words.
 But try your best.
 Please start the practice list now.